-Join Tom Green for an in-depth discussion in this video Creating assets in Sketch 3, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Creating assets in Sketch 3, part of Principle for UX Design (2016).

 - [Voiceover] If you use Sketch 3 for bohemian coding…to build your interfaces for principle,…there are a few things you need to know…which will actually make your life a lot simpler.…So let's get started,…and to get started I have an iPhone 6 Artboard open…you can see right there 375 by 667…and I want to bring a couple of assets…into this artboard from Sketch.…Now, I've got Sketch open so I'm just gonna…move this window over and bring Sketch up to the front.…So how do I bring images from Sketch into Principle?…Well, the first way of doing it is to copy and paste,…so if you copy the image and then come over to…Principle and paste, there's your image, size as.…